ItsJustMeChris/Iris/README.md

 # Iris

+Iris was made for simplified MacOS Video Game hacking.

-Iris is an injectable Memory maniplation platform which utilizes QuickJS to expose memory manipulation functions to JavaScript, allowing for simplified memory manipulation.
+Iris is an injectable Memory manipulation platform which utilizes QuickJS to expose memory manipulation functions to JavaScript, allowing for simplified memory manipulation.